nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable by building applications that democratize access to explanations.
 Topics of interest are rationale generation, data-centric interpretability, information-seeking dialogue, and evaluation measures for generated text.

 # News 🤩
+2023-10-08 : "InterroLang: Exploring NLP Models and Datasets through Dialogue-based Explanations" accepted to EMNLP 2023 Findings! 🦁 This is my fourth first-author paper and an implementation of the Mediators precursor paper.
 2023-05-30 : [Saliency Map Verbalization](https://arxiv.org/abs/2210.07222) (first-author paper) accepted to ACL 2023!
 See you in Toronto! 🍁
 2023-05-19 : [Inseq](https://gsarti.com/project/inseq/) accepted to ACL 2023!
 [MultiTACRED](https://arxiv.org/abs/2305.04582) which I reviewed for my colleagues has been accepted as well.
 2023-02-27 : Inseq pre-print published on arXiv.